 The Weather Research and Forecasting model WRF is used to downscale the ERA5 data to a spatial resolution of 3 km and a temporal resolution of 10 minutes.
 The microphysical processes, surface physics, boundary layer physics, atmospheric radiation physics, and cloud physics can be accounted for in WRF using various parameterization approaches.
 The optimal settings of these parameterizations for the most realistic wind distribution were determined in a sensitivity study.
 The WRF wind time series were validated with one-year or longer measurement time series from 50 sites.

 In a final step, the wind speeds are optimized using machine learning (ML).
-For this purpose, an artificial neural network (ANN) is used, which is trained with several measurement data (output neuron), the corresponding wind speeds from WRF and other time-dependent and site-specific variables, such as the time of day (input neurons).
+For this purpose, an artificial neural network (ANN) is used, which is trained with the wind speeds from WRF, other time-dependent and site-specific variables, such as the time of day (input neurons) and the matching measured data of the wind speed (output neuron).
 As a result of the training algorithm, a function is obtained that optimizes the WRF results as a function of the input parameters.
 This procedure is regularly refined by additional measurement data and input parameters.

 Comparison of the 10-min values